jovandeginste/jovandeginste.github.io/_posts/2016-10-28-upgrading-to-jenkins-2-and-pipeline.md

 We've been running Jenkins for our automatic testing for more than a year now, using Jenkins Job Builder as a way to automate the creation and updating of the many jobs.
 While the scale was still reasonably small (order of 100 jobs), I often encountered problems managing the job definitions this way.

-I had long been hoping for some Travis-like way to configure jobs from inside your code repository, and give the power back to the developer.
+I had long been hoping for some Travis-like way to configure jobs from inside the code repository, and give the power (and responsibility) back to the developer.

 ## Jenkins 2 and pipelines